rks5920/SprgHackPSU2025/README.md

 3. Start webpage `npm run dev`

 On the webpage:
 1. To edit a button, press the button.
-The placeholder for the text will change to `Changing {button number`
+The placeholder for the text will change to `Changing {button number}`
 2. Type in the string you want and press Enter.
 The string will be stored.